storybookjs/ember/docs/contribute/new-snippets.md

 ```

 <div class="aside">
-💡 During the start process if there's an issue with the the documentation, the process will stop and you'll get a notification.
+💡 During the start process if there's an issue with the documentation, the process will stop and you'll get a notification.
 </div>

 Open a browser window to `http://localhost:8000`, click the Docs link, and select your framework from the dropdown.